rpauls/knowledge-garden/README.md

 # 📚 RPauls Knowledge Garden

-Welcome to my **Knowledge Garden** – a personal, growing repository of ideas, notes, and discoveries.
+Welcome to my **Knowledge Garden** - a personal, growing repository of ideas, notes, and discoveries.
 This vault is organized around three main pillars:

 1. **Software Engineering** – design patterns, architecture, dev‑ops, tooling, code snippets, and best practices.
 2. **Technology & Trends** – emerging tech, product deep‑dives, tutorials, and industry news.
 3. **Science & Curious Finds** – bite‑size explanations of scientific concepts, experiments, and anything that sparks curiosity.

+**Disclaimer:** All personal views, interpretations, and opinions expressed in the notes within this vault are solely my own and do not represent any organization, employer, or third‑party entity.
 ## 🎯 Purpose

 - **Capturing** insights quickly (notes, article highlights, code experiments).